Juniper/open-nti/docs/install.rst

   - In case of have internet access through a proxy, before executing 'make start', edit all Dockeriles (those in the main directory and in the plugins directory), and include the lines ENV http_proxy <http_proxy> and ENV https_proxy <https_proxy>

 By default it will start 3 containers and it's working in **non-persistent mode**, once you stop it all data are gone.
-It's possible to start the main container in **persistent mode** to save the database outside the container, b y using the startup script ``make start-persistent``.
+It's possible to start the main container in **persistent mode** to save the database outside the container, by using the startup script ``make start-persistent``.
 `Persistent mode on Mac OS requires at least v1.12`

 How to update